I have lost count of nights with a blinking cursor and a blank page. I want a strong article, but ambition without a first move is a trap.

 You likely wouldn't marry the first person you dated, either.

-Generate a few draft titles ideas and choose your favorite one.
+Generate a few draft title ideas and choose your favorite one.

 To write a compelling title:

-- Use intriguing language or play on ones to make the title stand out
+- Use intriguing language or play on words to make the title stand out

 - Consider using rhetorical questions, references, or alliteration